 - Some settings produce nearly identical results, see Exposure = – 1 and Brightness = -50 graph

-In practice, neither adjustment will likely be used alone.
+In practice, neither adjustment will be used alone.
 When used in combination with Blacks, Fill Light, and Contrast the results can vary significantly depending on the choice of tools.
-Real images bring their own problems that may stem from using one adjustment over the other.
+Real images bring their problems that may stem from using one adjustment over the other.
 So, a generalized statement on which tool to use is difficult to make.
-However, the shape of the histogram will likely give clues as to the best starting point.
+However, the shape of the histogram will give clues as to the best starting point.
 The Lightroom’s built-in “intelligence” seems to favor using Brightness more than Exposure when the “Auto” option is used, and I have not yet seen only one slider adjustment being sufficient.

 Here is my workflow for tonal adjustments: (Modified after the follow-up analysis of how these adjustments affect color shift)

-- Set the “appropriate” white balance (I am avoiding “correct” since the WB depends on context and sensibility of the photographer)
+- Set the “appropriate” white balance (I am avoiding “correct” since the WB depends on the context and sensibility of the photographer)

 - Set the “White” point, the highlight end using Exposure Brightness; remember not every photograph has a “White” point in Zone 9, don’t push it